Distinguished Service Award

 The Committee on Honors awards nominees solely on the information provided in the nomination document prepared by the sponsor.
 When information and/or documentation are incomplete, the Committee may be unable to award deserving individuals.

-- A sponsor who is an ASHA member
+- A sponsor who is an ASHA member in good standing

 - Sponsor has provided the following factual information in support of the nominee: